 Likewise, if you are thinking of buying one of these suckers as a present for your children/grandchildren/nephews, you can rest assured the decision is on point.
 Kids, generally, enjoy toy drones and, truth be told, buying them a super expensive one would be like throwing money into the garbage.
 Why?
 Well, first of all, no matter how talented they are, kids tend to crash their drones in a frequent manner.
 Second, I doubt buying a DJI Phantom 4 Pro would bring a lot of benefits to kids as they’re not nearly skilled (and knowledgeable) enough to use its features in a handy way.

 What I am basically trying to say here is that you shouldn’t spend a lot of money on a drone for kids.
-As a matter of fact, drones under $100… heck, even drones under $200 are more than enough to keep them happy.
+As a matter of fact, drones under $100… heck, even drones below $200 are more than enough to keep them happy.
 Plus, they’ll be able to hone their skills in a “cheap but safe” environment and become ready for a mid-tier upgrade somewhere in the future… once they get older.

 10. Syma X5C

 Syma is, by far, the most popular entry-level drone brand.
 They have a huge number of drones available, but the most popular one is their X5C.
 A dirt cheap drone with a lot to showcase.
 What exactly is it capable of?
 Let’s take a closer look and find out!

 Syma X5C sports a clean white finish with 2 spare sets of blades, one blue and other red.
 As a matter of fact, you get a whole heap of accessories in the package: a carrying case, extra Li-Po batteries, a 1-year warranty, 4GB Micro SD Card, charging cable, battery charger and to top it all off – a users manual… which, let’s be realistic, no one ever reads!